Brand System

 # From a PDF

-nib brand init --from brand-guide.pdf --no-aiCreating a Brand Brief
+nib brand init --from tokens.json --no-aiCreating a Brand Brief

 nib brand init --from reads a plain Markdown file.
 You don't need to follow a strict schema — nib extracts whatever it finds — but this template gives it the best signal: